albamath/albamath.github.io/en/about.md

 My name is Alba Marina Málaga Sabogal.
 I created this mathematical website to share the knowledge, ideas and feelings that I have gathered along the years.

-Math is my job: I am a researcher in Dynamical Systems and I also teach at collège.
+Math is my job: I am a researcher in Dynamical Systems and I also sometimes teach at college.
 You can look at my [plain html webpage at Orsay laboratory](http://www.math.u-psud.fr/~malaga).

 Math is an everyday observation attitude: at life there are so many things that are well represented symbolically.
 I like to impress family and friends with little computations or deductive reasoning.